ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 ---

-*I know you started playing a long time ago, how it started, and what makes you come back to the game and still play on such a high level for so long?*
+*I know you started playing a long time ago.
+How did it start, and what makes you come back to the game and still play on such a high level for so long?*

 > I forgot what made me start VSRGs, but I remember why I stopped playing the game.
 It was because I didn't have enough time.
 >